Here’s how to do port forwarding with your iPhone hotspot:

 They work pretty differently, but the NAT protocols are what allow these massively enormous networks to distinguish between each connected device.

-So, port forwarding isn’t available on carrier networks by default.
+So, port forwarding isn’t available on carrier networks and iPhones by default.
 Instead, you need a workaround.

 The first thing you can try is contacting your carrier.
 They might offer port forwarding services.